enrichment

 The group’s membership is completely informal, some parents come frequently, others just every now and then.
 Some support every event, some just support one or two.

-If this is something you would like to be involved with, please get in touch with our family worker- Lorraine Carlin.
+If this is something you would like to be involved with, please get in touch with our family worker- Lorraine Carlin, our DSL or Jess Moreno, our pupil and family support worker.